Am I eligible for USAA insurance?

 • Parents

-If you are a contracted cadet, midshipman, or similar, you will need to provide your commissioning source and date in addition to your branch of service.
+• Contracted cadet, midshipman, or similar: Must provide your commissioning source and date in addition to your branch of service.

 • Social Security number

-Children and former spouses will need the USAA number, as the military member or veteran must be a USAA member in order for non-military family members to qualify.
+USAA eligible family members and former spouses will need the USAA number because the military member or veteran must have a USAA policy in order for non-military family members to qualify.

 Benefits of USAA Insurance